CouDeGras/Anemohiereia/README.md

 dormWifi, dormPasswd, Shanghai, CN, 8

-To make the configuration hotspot appear again, prevent your 8266 frrom connecting to memorized network. (e.g. distance your 8266 from router, or unplug your router, or open a phone hotspot w/ same name as your home router but w/ different password).
+To make the configuration hotspot appear again, prevent your 8266 from connecting to the last memorized network. (e.g. distance your 8266 from router, or unplug your router, or open a phone hotspot w/ same name as your home router but w/ different password).